jarmokivekas/tuamk-thesis/doc/main.md

 use of frequencies 9 kHz -- 400 GHz.\cite{ficoraReg15}

 The International Telecommunications Union (ITU) is a specialized agency of the United Nations that allocates radio spectrum and satellite orbits.
-The ITU is involved in coordinating with national regulatory authorities to maintain cross-compatible radio regulations globally.
+The ITU coordinates with national regulatory authorities to maintain cross-compatible radio regulations globally.

 Advances in radio technology allow the implementation of flexible radio systems that reduce underutilization of available RF spectrum\cite{gronroos16}.
-Transmission frequencies, bandwidth, and modulation schemes can be changed rapidly in a dynamic way thanks to increased flexibility, in order to accommodate for changes in the available spectrum.
+Transmission frequencies, bandwidth, and modulation schemes can be changed in a dynamic way thanks to increased flexibility and accommodate for changes in the available spectrum.
 Spectrum monitoring is a key technology when considering the use of dynamic spectrum access.\cite{zennaro12}